-In the cane properties surrounding section 4 of the project, Emu presence has been continually reported near the highway during year two of operation, as determined from direct observations made from the highway between the Tyndale interchange to Shark Creek and photographs captured on crossing structures.
-Pairs and small groups of birds, chicks and sub-adults were all recorded in 2022 indicating breeding success in habitats adjoining the highway, and the importance of the cane properties in providing food resources and watering points for breeding birds and juveniles.
-The higher density of emus in Section 4 is reflected in the bridge monitoring data.
+As noted, the decline in emu presence compared with before and after construction has been reported in the impact monitoring sites in section 3 of the project.
+In the cane properties surrounding section 4 of the project, Emu presence has been continually reported in all seasons near the highway during both periods and has continued during the 2023 operational monitoring.
+This has been determined comparing direct observations made from the highway between the Tyndale interchange to Shark Creek bridge in addition to photographs captured below crossing structures (P-R).
+Indeed, pairs and small groups of birds, chicks and sub-adults were all recorded in 2023 indicating breeding success in these modified agricultural habitats adjoining the highway, and the importance of this habitat in providing food resources and watering points for breeding birds and juveniles.